Differences Between Health Insurance Plan Types

-When it comes to health insurance, there are different plans designed to meet different needs.
+When it comes to health insurance plans, there are different types designed to meet different needs.
 The specific options available to you depend on your employer and your personal situation.
 Listed below are the five most common health insurance plans and some basic information about each.

 Preferred Provider Organization (PPO)